noseglasses/qmk_firmware/docs/papageno.md

 Before we talk about compression of data structures, let us look at the two modes of operation, that Papageno provides.
 The first and general one requires the generation of dynamic data structures during firmware execution on the keyboard.
 The second, a more advanced and optimized mode of operation allows for a two stage compile process that compresses most of Papageno's data structures and aims to be as memory efficient as possible, both with respect to flash memory and RAM.

 This integrated compression mechanism turns the dynamically allocated pattern matching search tree into a compile-time static data structure.
 We, thus, avoid dynamic memory allocations and significantly shrink binary size.
-Appart from the sheer compactification of data structures, compression also helps to safe program memory as no code is required to establish dynamic data structures during firmware execution.
+Apart from the sheer compactification of data structures, compression also helps to safe program memory as no code is required to establish dynamic data structures during firmware execution.
 The respective C-functions are, therefore, automatically stripped from the binary as part of the firmware build process.

-When applied to [noseglasses'](https://github.com/noseglasses/noseglasses_qmk_layout/) QMK-keymap compiled for an ErgoDox EZ, Papageno's compression mechanism reduces the size of the emerging hex-file by 2420 byte.
+When applied to [noseglasses'](https://github.com/noseglasses/noseglasses_qmk_layout/) QMK-key-map compiled for an ErgoDox EZ, Papageno's compression mechanism reduces the size of the emerging hex-file by 2420 byte.
 Program storage and RAM saved can e.g. be used for other valuable QMK features.

 ## Compatibility with existing QMK features